gabotronix/underpass/README.md

 ```
 docker exec -it dante adduser -s /sbin/nologin username
 ```
 Where: `username` is the name of the user that you want to add.
-You will then be asked to input the password: `New password:`
+You will then be asked to input a password.

 User creation can also be done from Portainer: